JordanMartinez/purescript-to-haskell/02-Syntax/07-Lazy-by-Default.md

     log = \_ -> force stuffRender

   in
-    -- Then it gets to the last one and finally forces the thunk / -- evaluates the closure.
+    -- Now that all thunks have been created, it finally forces the thunk / -- evaluates the closure.
 Each in turn forces the -- next thunk / evaluates the next closure until -- the program finshes executing.